mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

   framework within which Decartes laid out the foundations of modern philosophy was in all its essentials a construction erected in Oxford around the year 1300.

+## William Ockham (c.1287–1347)

+* Like Scotus, he treated ‘being’ as a univocal term, applicable to God and creatures in the same sense.
+He reduced, however, the number of Aristotelian categories to two, namely substances and qualities.
+* Ockham's most significant disagreement with Scotus concerned the nature of universals.
+He rejected outright the idea that where was a common nature existing in the many individuals we call by a common name.
+No universal exists outside the mind; everything in the world is singular.
+Universals are not things but signs, simple signs representing many things.

+  According to Ockham, there are two kinds of signs: natural signs and conventional signs.
+Natural signs are the thoughts in our minds, and conventional signs are the words that we coin to express these thoughts.
+  The concepts in our minds form a language system, a language common to all humans and prior to all the different spoken languages such as English and Latin.
+Ockham's denial of real universals is often called ‘nominalism’: but the names which, according to him, are the only true universals are not only spoken and written names, but also the inward names of our mental language.
+Accordingly, when we are making a contrast between Ockham's teaching and the realism of his opponents it would be more apt to call him a conceptualist than a nominalist.

+  MK: it, however, seems impossible that people could conceive those “natural signs” if there were nothing to base them upon, i.e. some kind of similarity between individuals that allows for a universal definition.
+As soon as this proposition is accepted, then one has to also accept that such a similarity can be thought of “common nature”.
+* Ockham maintains that God can directly imprint impressions of things onto our minds even when there are no such things in existence.
+This thesis obviously opens wider the breach in epistemology that had been opened by Scotus, and broadens the road to skepticism.